ibm-cloud-docs/cloud-object-storage/libraries/java.md

 # Using Java
 {: #java}

-The {{site.data.keyword.cos_full}} SDK for Java provides features and capabilities to make the most of {{site.data.keyword.cos_notm}}.
+The {{site.data.keyword.cos_full}} SDK for Java provides features to make the most of {{site.data.keyword.cos_notm}}.
 {:shortdesc: .shortdesc}

-Of course, the {{site.data.keyword.cos_notm}} SDK for Java is very comprehensive, with many features and capabilities that exceed the scope and space of this guide.For detailed class and method documentation [see the Javadoc](https://ibm.github.io/ibm-cos-sdk-java/).
+The {{site.data.keyword.cos_notm}} SDK for Java is comprehensive, with many features and capabilities that exceed the scope and space of this guide.
+For detailed class and method documentation [see the Javadoc](https://ibm.github.io/ibm-cos-sdk-java/).
 Source code can be found in the [GitHub repository](https://github.com/ibm/ibm-cos-sdk-java).

 ## Getting the SDK
 {: #java-install}

-The easiest way to consume the {{site.data.keyword.cos_full_notm}} Java SDK is to use Maven to manage dependencies.
-If you aren't familiar with Maven, you get can get up and running using the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.
+The easiest way to use the {{site.data.keyword.cos_full_notm}} Java SDK is to use Maven to manage dependencies.
+If you aren't familiar with Maven, you get can get up and running by using the [Maven in 5-Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.

-Maven uses a file called `pom.xml` to specify the libraries (and their versions) needed for a Java project.
+Maven uses a file that is called `pom.xml` to specify the libraries (and their versions) needed for a Java project.
 Here is an example `pom.xml` file for using the {{site.data.keyword.cos_full_notm}} Java SDK to connect to {{site.data.keyword.cos_short}}.

 ```xml